chaoscarnival/chaos-workshop-guide-2023/README.md

 - The workshop details chaos experiments against (an instrumented version of) the demo microservices application [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo).
 The application is constantly under "usage" via a synthetic load generator.
 - The experiments involve injection of different types of chaos on a given microservice (ex: carts) OR multiple microservices accompanied by validation of specific constraints (hypotheses) around application behaviour and user impact.

+  Steps to launch chaos experiments from the ChaosHub & view its progress are outlined here: https://developer.harness.io/docs/chaos-engineering/user-guides/construct-and-run-custom-chaos-experiments#templates-from-chaos-hubs

 - The chaos experiment progress, its logs and eventually, the results can be viewed on the respective overview page, while real-time impact can be observed on the Grafana dashboard

 *For more inputs on other experiment-related user actions on the chaos module, follow the live guided workshop during the Chaos Carnival (March 16 <CST>) / refer the video recording (to be updated once event concludes).*